 “I know you love me,” he continues.
 “But my head goes to dark places.
 Did…did you cheat on me or did I start to bore you?”

 Major’s voice, when he asks her to tell him why, is soft.
 When he asks if she got bored of him, his tone is unbearably kind.
 Not harsh and demanding or frustrated.
 Just wanting her to let him understand.
 It’s heartbreaking that he even has to ask, because Liv does still love him and wants to be with him.
 But zombies and Rob Thomas.

 What does she say?
 WILL SHE JUST TELL HIM THE TRUTH?
 Will Rob Thomas go against the grain and let paranormal stand in the way of true love instead of promoting it?
-Watch iZombie on Netflix to find out!If you enjoyed this article, please help us spread the word!
-Share with your friends or save to Pinterest to read later.
+Watch iZombie on Netflix to find out!Pin this article to read later!
+And make sure to follow us on Pinterest.